 Will Insurance Cover My Virtual Eye Care Visit?

 In most cases insurance plans will cover telehealth visits, but to be on the safe side, we ask that you double-check with your insurance provider prior to the visit.

 If you're experiencing certain eye concerns, including red eyes, pink eye, itchy eyes, flashes, floating spots, or double vision, contact us today to receive a diagnosis and effective treatment plan.

 Make a tele-optometry appointment before going to the emergency room or urgent care clinic to avoid the wait and any potential exposure to COVID-19.
-Contact us at James Tracey Eye Care at Midtown to schedule your in-home eye evaluation today!
+Contact us at James Tracey Eye Care at Woodcliff Lake to schedule your in-home eye evaluation today!